Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 The largest class I was in had 26 students, and the smallest class size I was in had 8 students. — Taylor Sanders, social work and psychology

 My largest class had less than 30 students and that was my general chemistry class.
-My more major- and minor-specific classes have 10 to 15 students. — Anthony Jordan ’15, mathematics
+My more major- and minor-specific classes have 10 to 15 students. — Anthony Jordan, mathematics

 How do you pick your classes?

-During your freshman year, your First Year Advisor will help you pick out the classes that you need to take.
-You will be assigned a faculty advisor for your sophomore, junior, and senior years.
+During your freshman year, your Student Success Advisor will help you pick out the classes that you need to take.
+You will be assigned a faculty advisor once you have declared a major.
 Your faculty advisor will help you choose classes based on your degree requirements.
-You have the freedom to choose when you would like to take a class, and what times best fit your schedule. — Answered by Khadijah Kellogg, marketing and public relations
+You have the freedom to choose when you would like to take a class, and what times best fit your schedule.

 What are the religion courses you can choose from, and how many do you have to take a year?